polterguy/polterguy.github.io/index.md

 Magic is built in .Net Core, and allows you to add C# controllers to it easily.
 It's a highly modular architecture, allowing you to intercept its core, using adapters and triggers.

+## Scheduling code execution

+In addition to the above, Magic also features a task scheduler, allowing you to dynamically create tasks, that might repeat according to some sort of pattern, that executes code at some specified point in time.

 ## License

 Although most of Magic's source code is publicly available, it is not Free Software or Open Source,